sporniket/spring-test-dbunit/README.md

 This project was forked from [springtestdbunit/spring-test-dbunit](https://github.com/springtestdbunit/spring-test-dbunit) in order to continue its maintenance.

+## Versioning

+The versioning of this project follows the one of the Spring Framework:

+* Major version matches the one of the Spring Framework
+* Minor version is used for dependency upgrades
+* Patch version is used for bug fixing

+The versions used are:

+* Spring Framework 4
+* DBUnit 2.5
+* JUnit 4

 # Configuration

 To have Spring process DBUnit annotations you must first configure your tests to use the `DbUnitTestExecutionListener` class.
 To do this you need to use the Spring `@TestExecutionListeners` annotation.
 Generally, as well as `DbUnitTestExecutionListener`, you will also want to include the standard Spring listeners as well.
 Here are the annotations for a typical JUnit 4 test: